-In particular, members of fraternities and sororities can utilize the Center for Student Leadership & Involvement for guidance and support related to chapter business and governance, leadership training, community service projects, and academic success programs and recognition.
+Members of fraternities and sororities can utilize the Center for Student Leadership & Involvement for guidance and support related to chapter business and governance, leadership training, community service projects, and academic success programs and recognition.
 The Center for Student Leadership & Involvement will serve as the liaison between the College and the National organization offices.